 We announced a vision for a Children’s Museum for London.
 We engaged a close group of advisors and named our first Champions.
-Since then we have built an impressive network of leaders in the fields of arts, sciences, learning and technology – from Jason Silva, Thomas Heatherwick CBE and Bernadette Duffy CBE on our Advisory Board to Patrons such as Sir Ken Robinson and Michael Morpurgo.
+Since then we have built an impressive network of leaders in the fields of arts, sciences, learning and technology – from Jason Silva and Bernadette Duffy CBE as advisors to Champions such as Sir Ken Robinson and Professor Alison Gopnik.

 Consultation workshops began with nurseries and schools, ensuring children’s voices were intrinsic to/embedded into everything we do.

 Teacher consultation launched